 “I’m pleased that the truth will finally come out when these sealed documents are released.
 These ‘smoking gun’ emails and unpublished book manuscript will prove that I was deliberately framed for financial reasons and that my false accuser effectively admitted in writing that she never had sex with me,” Dershowitz said.

 The appellate court ruled that the district court “failed to conduct the requisite particularized review when ordering the sealing of the materials at issue.”
-Due to “potential damage to privacy and reputation that may accompany public disclosure of hard‐fought, sensitive litigation” the court ordered the unsealing of the summary judgement record and asked the district court to begin “particularized review of the remaining sealed materials” — of which there are many.
+Due to “potential damage to privacy and reputation that may accompany public disclosure of hard‐fought, sensitive litigation” the court ordered the unsealing of the summary judgment record and asked the district court to begin “particularized review of the remaining sealed materials” — of which there are many.

 The court bullet-pointed its holding for clarity as follows: